FactoryBoy/factory_boy/docs/recipes.rst

 A typical way to create those profiles was to hook a post-save signal to the ``User`` model.

-Prior to version 2.9, the solution to this was to override the :meth:`~factory.Factory._generate` method on the factory.
+Prior to version 2.9, the solution to this was to override the ``factory.Factory._generate`` method on the factory.

 Since version 2.9, the :meth:`~factory.django.mute_signals` decorator should be used: